allenai/reframing/README.md

 Each prompt for raw instructions is defined using the "Definition", "Emphasis & Caution", "Things to Avoid", "Prompt", "Positive Examples Full Only" fields, in that order, from files in Dataset_Jsons.

-The script named encodeinstructions outputs the encoded raw instructions.
+The script named ```src/encodeinstructions``` outputs the encoded raw instructions.

 ## Reframed instructions:

 All the reframed instructions are present in the README file in reframed_instructions directory.

-The script named encodeinstructions_reframed outputs the encoded reframed instructions.
+The script in src/encodeinstructions_reframed outputs the encoded reframed instructions.

 ## Library Installation:
 ```